Diners Club International: Sponsorships

-Diners Club International sponsored the Diners Club Arena in Rapperswil, Switzerland from 2005 until 2016.
+Diners Club International sponsored the St. Galler Kantonalbank Arena, then called the Diners Club Arena, in Rapperswil, Switzerland from 2005 until 2016.

 In popular culture

+In Eric Ambler's 1959 novel, A Passage of Arms, the American character Greg Nilson has his "Diner's Club credit card" confiscated by Indonesian currency control officials in Sumatra.

-In 1963, the film The Man from the Diners' Club was released, and the Ideal Toy Company created the board game titled The Diners' Club Credit Card Game.
+In 1963, the film The Man from the Diners' Club was released.

+The Ideal Toy Company created the board game titled The Diners' Club Credit Card Game in 1961.

-In 1967, the film How to Succeed in Business Without Really Trying was released, incorporating the song Brotherhood of Man including the lyrics, "And other men may carry cards, as members of the Diners".
+In 1967, the film How to Succeed in Business Without Really Trying was released, incorporating the song "Brotherhood of Man" including the lyrics, "And other men may carry cards, as members of the Diners".

 The Australian band Client Liaison feature Diners Club cards and logos in several of their retro-themed music videos.

 In season 4 episode 4 of The Office, Dwight runs a bed and breakfast, and tells Jim and Pam that he takes only Mastercard and Diners Club.

 In the movie Planes, Trains and Automobiles Del rents the car using Neil's Diners Club card.
 The card is shown melted on a motel front desk.